CIS-566-Fall-2022/hw05-houdini-terrain/README.md

 # lumpy island
 ![image](https://user-images.githubusercontent.com/60904107/200206885-470dafd9-b870-454a-ad24-a50cc5323669.png)

-A terrain with features scatteres accross it.
+A terrain with features scattered accross it.
 The two types of features are deformed sphere's (lumps) and deformed head mesh.

 The following controlls are parameterizable